Dreamy16101976/dial/README.md

 # 3G modem watchdog

 This program is designed to reconnect the modem to the Internet through a dial-up connection if it is violated.
+I have observed cases where a long-existing connection (for example, a modem in a smart home system) is formally supported, but data is not transmitted.
+This little program will help correct the situation.

 ## Usage
 ```